elixir-circuits/circuits_i2c/README.md

 If that fails, try posting a question to the [Elixir Forum](https://elixirforum.com/).
-Tag the question with `Nerves` and it will have a good chance of getting to the write people.
+Tag the question with `Nerves` and it will have a good chance of getting to the right people.
 Feel free to do this even if you're not using Nerves.

 ### Can I develop code that uses ElixirCircuits.I2C on my laptop?